 CBD Topical Products

 CBD topical products include CBD skin creams, CBD balm salves, CBD massage oil, and CBD lip balms.
-Using CBD topical products can have additional medicinal benefits, with added ingredients that can contribute to overall effectiveness.
+Using A CBD topical product with added secondary ingredients might render enhanced effects which might contribute to overall effectiveness.

-Topical CBD products such as CBD Balm Salves, are amazing for targeted relief.
+Topical CBD products such as CBD Balm Salves, are amazing for targeted areas of discomfort.
 You are able to target the exact area of discomfort.
-Topical products are meant to be used for external pain and inflammation that you may be experiencing.
-They deliver CBD and other beneficial ingredients directly into your skin.
+Topical products are meant to be used for external issues that you may be experiencing.
+They deliver CBD and other ingredients directly into your skin.

 Downsides of CBD topical products are they take time to apply and can be a little messy.
 If you are looking for a mess-free topical CBD product we highly recommend the CBD stick.
-It is important to note that CBD topical products are target relief products, meaning the area of discomfort on which it they are applied will be affected and not the entire body.
+It is important to note that CBD topicals are intended for target use.
+Meaning, the entire body on which it they are applied will be affected and not the entire body.
 This is because unlike oral or inhalation methods where CBD goes throughout your endocannabiniod system and affects the entire body, CBD topical products will only be absorbed through the specific surface area where it is applied, and not spread through the body.
 If you want the CBD to target a specific area of discomfort, then CBD topical products are the right products for you.

 Did you know that you can also add CBD into your massage wellness routine?
 Including CBD into your next massage is a must.
 To learn more about the added benefits please read our blog about CBD massage oil.